At-Fault Driver Cover

 The issue was created by a conflict between policy wording used by insurers and changes to legislation which became effective on 1 April 2010.
 The consequence was that whilst insurers offered at fault driver cover as an added feature, from 1 April 2010 no benefits were actually payable, given the terms of those policies.

-GIO, NRMA and Allianz have now updated policy terms to remove the conflict (as had QBE), Allianz being the last to do so on 12 July 2011.
+GIO, NRMA and Allianz updated policy terms to remove the conflict (as had QBE), Allianz being the last to do so on 12 July 2011.

 A full insurer by insurer comparison of at fault driver cover is on this site, including injuries, benefits and exclusions.